objcio/articles/2014-05-08-interactive-animations.md

 So let's take a look at how we can correctly implement interactive and interruptible animations.
 To do this, we're going to build something like the Control Center panel:

-TODO: animation.gif
+<center><video style="display:block;max-width:100%;height:auto;border:0;" controls="1">
+  <source src="{{site.images_path}}/issue-12/interactive-animation.mov"></source>
+</video></center>

 The panel has two states: opened and closed.
 You can toggle the states by tapping it, or dragging it up and down.
 The challenge is to make everything interactive, even while animating.
 For example, if you tap the panel while it's animating to the opened state, it should animate back to the closed state from its current position.
 In a lot of apps that use default animation APIs, you'll have to wait until the animation is finished before you can do anything.
 Or, if you don't have to wait, the animation exhibits a discontinuous velocity curve.
 We want to work around this.

 ### UIKit Dynamics

 With iOS 7, Apple introduced the animation framework UIKit Dynamics (see WWDC 2013 sessions [206](https://developer.apple.com/videos/wwdc/2013/index.php?id=206) and [221](https://developer.apple.com/videos/wwdc/2013/index.php?id=221)).
-UIKit Dynamics is based on a pseudo-physics engine that can animate everything that implements the [`UIDynamicItem`](TODO) protocol by adding specific behaviors to an animator object.
+UIKit Dynamics is based on a pseudo-physics engine that can animate everything that implements the [`UIDynamicItem`](https://developer.apple.com/library/ios/documentation/uikit/reference/UIDynamicItem_Protocol/Reference/Reference.html) protocol by adding specific behaviors to an animator object.
 This framework is very powerful and enables complex behaviors of many items like attachments and collisions.
 Take a look at the sample [dynamics catalog](https://developer.apple.com/library/ios/samplecode/DynamicsCatalog/Introduction/Intro.html) to see what's available.

 Since animations with UIKit Dynamics are driven indirectly, as we discussed above, this enables us to implement truly interactive animations that can be interrupted and that exhibit continuous acceleration behavior at any time.
 At the same time, the abstraction of UIKit Dynamics at the physics level can also seem overwhelming for the kind of animations that we generally need in user interfaces.
 In most cases, we'll only use a very small subset of its capabilities.

 #### Defining Behaviors

-In order to implement our sliding-panel behavior, we'll make use of two different behaviors that come with UIKit Dynamics: [`UIAttachmentBehavior`](TODO) and [`UIDynamicItemBehavior`](TODO).
+In order to implement our sliding-panel behavior, we'll make use of two different behaviors that come with UIKit Dynamics: [`UIAttachmentBehavior`](https://developer.apple.com/library/ios/documentation/uikit/reference/UIAttachmentBehavior_Class/Reference/Reference.html) and [`UIDynamicItemBehavior`](https://developer.apple.com/library/ios/documentation/uikit/reference/UIDynamicItemBehavior_Class/Reference/Reference.html).
 The attachment behavior fulfills the role of a spring, pulling our view toward its target point.
 The dynamic item behavior, on the other hand, defines intrinsic properties of the view, such as its friction coefficient.

 To package these two behaviors for our sliding panel, we'll create our own behavior subclass: